GrahamPaasch/Bourre/README.md

 # Bourre
-The definitive mobile app for NBA players to make bad choices
+The definitive mobile app for NBA players to make bad choices with